ENG498-JCDD/Team3/src/index.md

 Include datasets used here, info about cleaning/processing labor, etc.
 (Principle 7: Make labor visible - sj ethic)

+Was difficult to collect data b/c data from the Census website due to the shutdown; also Census website tools are hard to use, inconvenient, not user friendly

 Principle 6: Consider context